 Measure Description Expected Quantity Cumulative to Date

 of Low/Mod Income persons benefitting N/A 0

 of Low-Income persons benefitting N/A 0

 of Public Facilities N/A 0

 of Businesses N/A 0

 of Non-business Organizations benefitting 1 0

+of Persons benefitting 2200 0

 As a project of Sound Portraits Productions, StoryCorps is a national initiative to instruct and inspire Americans to record each other's stories in sound.
-This is achieved by collecting broadcast-quality oral history interviews with the quidance of a trained facilitator in a sound-proof booth.
+This is achieved by collecting broadcast-quality oral history interviews with the guidance of a trained facilitator in a sound-proof booth.
 Such a booth is currently operating in Grand Central station.
 On June 2, 2004, the LMDC Board authorized funding for the fabrication, installation, and one-year operation of such a facility (StoryBooth) at a location near the World Trade Center site, to be determined by the Port Authority of New York and New Jersey in collaboration with StoryCorps.
 In fall 2004, the Port Authority of New York and New Jersey and StoryCorps identified a location for the StoryBooth on the underground concourse level of the temporary PATH station at the World Trade Center site, a location that puts the StoryBooth in sight of an estimated 37,000 commuters per day.
 StoryCorps will specifically reach out to family members of victims to record stories about their loved ones, as well as to survivors, rescue workers, and visitors to the site to recount stories of 9/11.
 The booth will also record standard StoryCorps family oral history interviews.
 At the end of each session, StoryCorps will provide the participants with a CD of their interview.
 With prior written consent from each participant, another copy will be housed at the Library of Congress and an additional copy will be made available for the Memorial Center that will be located at the World Trade Center Site Memorial.
 Passers-by will be able to hear samples of recordings from the booth.
-The StoryCorps collection will grow into an oral history of America. --- The WTC site is currently visited by people from all over the world.
+The StoryCorps collection will grow into an oral history of America. ---The WTC site is currently visited by people from all over the world.
 Visitors and families of victims have expressed a need for opportunities to reflect, remember, and communicate in a structured environment before the completion of the permanent memorial at the World Trade Center site.
 The StoryCorps project at the WTC site is a means to involve victims' families and the public in communicating by collecting, preserving, and telling the complete stories of their loved ones and of the events.
-It will promote learning and healing until a permanent memorial is built .--- This project will provide a valuable public service, as it is not only essential to the healing process, but vital to curators, historians, academics and others who will be charged in the future with interpreting the events of these attacks.
+It will promote learning and healing until a permanent memorial is built.---This project will provide a valuable public service, as it is not only essential to the healing process, but vital to curators, historians, academics and others who will be charged in the future with interpreting the events of these attacks.
 It also speaks to a greater public need to know more about the lives lost so tragically.
 Future use of the StoryCorps booth and recordings could include incorporation into the Memorial Center as part of the permanent World Trade Center Memorial.
 The project will serve as an interim memorial through which family members, survivors, residents, and others affected by the events of September 11, 2001, can share their stories, grieve, and heal, until the permanent memorial is built.
-The booth is anticipated to open in summer of 2005.
+As of June 30, 2005, StoryCorps worked toward completing the construction and installation of the booth in the PATH station in anticipation of the July opening.